 I felt awful.
 How did I not remember that and what would have happened if she had eaten some?
 Researchers think about 6 million children in the U.S. have food allergies, and most of them are young children.
 That means that one in every 13 kids in the U.S. has a food allergy!
 In addition, 38.7 percent of food-allergic children have a history of severe reactions.

-"Typically a child will eat a food, for example peanut butter, and within a few minutes, even if it's just a small ingestion, he may develop hives or swelling,” explained Laura Dziadzio, M.D., Carilion Children’s pediatric pulmonology and allergy expert.
+"Typically a child will eat a food, for example peanut butter, and within a few minutes, even if it's just a small ingestion, he may develop hives or swelling,” explained a Carilion Children’s pediatric pulmonology and allergy expert.
 “There may be coughing, wheezing, nausea and/or vomiting.
 If it's a more significant reaction, there may be swelling of the larynx and low blood pressure.”

-Dr. Dziadzio tells parents of children with food allergies to read food labels carefully and always have an injectable epinephrine close by in the event of a reaction.
-She also coaches parents to start food safety lessons early.
+Parents of children with food allergies are encouraged read food labels carefully and always have an injectable epinephrine close by in the event of a reaction.
+And our experts recommend starting food safety lessons early.

 While nearly any food can cause an allergic reaction, the following are eight foods that cause the majority of reactions: